-4. Complete the New User Registration form.
+2. Complete your user profile.
 IMPORTANT: Fill in the following fields this way:

 *SJSU will mail books to you for free but you are responsible for mailing them back.
 If you would like to avoid this small charge, see if your local public library offers an Interlibrary Loan service.
 You may be able to request and return a book for no cost.

 NOTE: The library has a Google Scholar tab in its main search box, and this search provides direct links from Google Scholar to the full text of articles in the library databases.
 However, customizing the Google Scholar settings on your computer does allow you to activate the Import into RefWorks option.
 This option lets you send citations directly to RefWorks from Google Scholar.